valango/duke/doc/constants.md

 <a name="constants.DO_ABORT"></a>

 ### constants.DO\_ABORT : <code>number</code>
-Action code: Discard all in current directory.
+Action code: discard all in the current directory.

 **Kind**: static constant of [<code>constants</code>](#constants)
 <a name="constants.DO_TERMINATE"></a>

 ### constants.DO\_TERMINATE : <code>number</code>
-Action code: Discard all in current directory; terminate all walking.
+Action code: discard all in the current directory; terminate all walking.

 **Kind**: static constant of [<code>constants</code>](#constants)
 <a name="constants.T_ANY"></a>